-Within days, the police tracked down a suspect checked in at the St. Anthony hotel a few blocks away.
-As they knocked on his door, they heard a shot from inside the room.
-The suspect, later identified as a man named Walter Emerick, had taken his own life.
+Within days, the police tracked down a suspect who checked in at the St. Anthony hotel a few blocks away.
+They heard a shot from inside the room as they knocked on his door.
+The suspect, later identified as Walter Emerick, had taken his own life.

-Though a thorough search was made by police, the woman’s body was never found.
+Though police thoroughly searched, the woman’s body was never found.
 Police theorized that Emerick may have disposed of the body in still-wet cement at one of the many construction projects that were taking place in San Antonio’s downtown area at the time.

-Since this terrible incident, staff and guests have reported strange occurrences in the vicinity of room 636.
+Since this terrible incident, staff and guests have reported strange occurrences near room 636.
 The seemingly restless spirit has often appeared with her arms outstretched.
-Strange sounds of hammering have also been reported coming from an unoccupied Room 636.
+Strange hammering sounds have also been reported coming from an unoccupied Room 636.
 Others have reported the image of a blonde woman inexplicably appearing in photographs.
 Housekeeping staff has reported that new employees often quit after the first time they are assigned to clean the room.
 Where there is one spirit, others sometimes also linger.
-Other reports indicate that an elderly woman has also been to known to lurk about the hotel.
+Other reports indicate that an elderly woman has also been known to lurk about the hotel.

-Several years ago the Gunter Hotel underwent an 8 million dollar renovation when it became part of the Sheraton Hotel Group.
-Today, the historic hotel provides 322 guest rooms and suites, furnished in the style of the Texas cattlemen’s club rooms of old.
-Fully updated, the hotel also offers all the amenities of a full-scale modern hotel, including the famous Sheraton Gunter Bakery, a restaurant, lounge, meeting facilities and more.
+Several years ago, the Gunter Hotel underwent an eight-million-dollar renovation when it became part of the Sheraton Hotel Group.
+Today, the historic hotel provides 322 guest rooms and suites furnished in the style of the old Texas cattlemen’s club rooms.
+Fully updated, the hotel also offers all the amenities of a full-scale modern hotel, including the famous Sheraton Gunter Bakery, a restaurant, a lounge, meeting facilities, and more.

 Not wishing to celebrate its more infamous past, you may very well find the staff of the Sheraton unwilling to talk about the grisly murder or the alleged haunting.